Author: Obstetrician Dr Peter England

 Regular exercise is important for women with PCOS

-It’s advised that you exercise at least three times a week.
+You are encouraged to exercise at least three times a week.
 To start, you could consider:

 - Gym work,